RobotLocomotion/drake/drake/doc/testing.rst

    cd path/to/your/drake-distro/drake/pod-build
    ctest -N

 This will list all the available tests.
-You can pipe the output of the `ctest -N` command to `grep` if you have a clue on how the test is named.
+You can pipe the output of the `ctest -N` command to `grep` if you have a clue about the unit test's name, which you can determine by looking at the `CMakeLists.txt` that included the unit test.

 Running a Specific Test
 =======================